-The Foundation is exposed to currency risk on its foreign market common stock, its foreign market bonds and debentures and its multi-strategy funds, as the prices denominated in foreign currencies are converted to Canadian dollars in determining fair value.
+The Foundation is exposed to currency risk on its foreign market common stock, its foreign market bonds and debentures, foreign real estate and its multi-strategy funds, as the prices denominated in foreign currencies are converted to Canadian dollars in determining fair value.
 The objective of the Foundation's investment policy is to control currency risk by maintaining a geographically diversified portfolio.
-The bond portfolio is managed by two investment managers who are restricted as to the unhedged foreign currency component of the foreign bond investments.
+The Canadian core plus bond portfolio investment manager is restricted as to the unhedged foreign currency component of the foreign bond investments.